Lubhu, Lalitpur

 Lubhu (Nepal Bhasa: लुभू) is a place that is part of Mahalaxmi Municipality in Bagmati Province of central Nepal.
 Lubhu is a sub-urban Newar location situated seven kilometers east of Kathmandu in northern part of Lalitpur, Nepal.

 Etymology

 There are interesting folklores explaining how Lubhu, which in Newari means “Golden Plate” got its name.
-It is believed that there was a homosexual resident who worshipped Maha Laksmi and Gobhrateshwar Mahadev to resolve his confused sexual orientation.
-After three years of devoted worship, the Gods were finally happy and granted the worshipper the body of a “complete man”.
-Knowing no bounds for his happiness upon this, the devotee is said to have offered both the deities plates made of gold, and hence named the place “Lunbhu”, meaning the same.

 In ancient time, Lubhu was hit by disease.
 Ganga Maharani, the ruler of the city, sold her golden plate and resettles the city.
 So, the city was called Lubhu which means Golden Plate.

 God Bhairav laid under golden umbrella to save the people from disease.
 The place was then called ‘Subarna Chhatrapur’ but was called ‘Lubhu’, which means the same in Newari.

-Culture

-The Lubhu people have their own unique Jatras and festivals, the most famous being the Maha Laxmi-Maha Bhairav Jatra observed in the month of Baishakh (April - May).
-This is the time of the year when the whole of the Newari community of Lubhu gets out of their daily monotonies to celebrate in a truly carefree fashion.